tsypuk/multicloud-diagrams/docs/index.md

 {: .fs-6 .fw-300 }

+# Why multicloud-diagrams is written on Python

+The choice of Python as the programming language for our initial project was driven by several key factors that align seamlessly with our goals and requirements.
+Here's why Python was selected as the foundation for our project's development:

+- **Seamless Integration and Data Ingestion using AWS Boto3** (official SDK for Amazon Web Services, developed in Python).
+- **Simplicity**: Python's clean and readable syntax simplifies the development process.
+Its ease of use and elegant structure enable to focus on the core components without being bogged down by unnecessary complexities.
+- **Broad Appeal among DevOps and Developers**: Python's popularity within the DevOps and Development communities is undeniable.
+Its extensive adoption is a testament to its effectiveness for building robust applications.
+By choosing Python, we cater to a broader audience, fostering collaboration and easing the learning curve for newcomers.
+- **Cross-Platform Availability**: Python's cross-platform compatibility ensures that our project can be run on a wide array of environments without compatibility issues.
+Whether you're working on Windows, macOS, or Linux, Python's ubiquity guarantees consistent functionality across platforms.

 [Get started now](docs/configuration.html){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }
 [View it on GitHub][multicloud-diagrams repo]{: .btn .fs-5 .mb-4 .mb-md-0 }